London, April 1804

 I shivered.
 “Better.”

 Over the past year, we had worked out how best to stave off my attacks.
 Physical contact such as this helped.
-Acted as a reminder that I was no longer a victim.
-That in this house no one would ever touch me intending to inflict pain.
-Distracting conversation was almost equally beneficial, especially in conjunction with the former.
+It acted as a reminder that I was no longer a victim.
+That in this house no one would ever touch me intending to inflict pain or without my consent.
+Diverting conversation was almost equally beneficial, especially in conjunction with the former.

 “Those colors suit you, Katherine,” John drawled, right on cue.

-He was wearing a simple outfit of black and white, the same somber attire he always wore to political dinners.
-I would never protest the lack of variety in his wardrobe, for, with no adornment to distract away from his handsome visage, these stark, contrasting colors only served to render him all the more breathtaking.
+Henry was forced to lift his lips away from me to allow me to move, and I was grateful the distraction of them was gone as I looked to my husband.
+John was wearing a simple outfit of black and white, the same somber attire he always wore to political dinners.
+I never protested the lack variety in his wardrobe, for with no adornment to distract away from his handsome visage, these plain colors only served to render him all the more breathtaking.

 Henry chose that moment to nuzzle his nose into my hair.
 His warm breath ghosted over my skin, raising goosebumps in its wake.